 Figure 5 shows the graph of means of z-scores for each quartile from the table in Figure 4.

 [Discussion - Figures 4 and 5 show the average of the results per quartile for the 150+ individual student's test performance and MATHTRAK progress over each of the 6 courses.
 They compare each student's performance on tests with their success on MATHTRAK for each of the six courses.
 The analysis shows that generally, as a student gains greater success at MATHTRAK then his/her success with knowledge assessment improves.

 In other words, Figures 4 and 5 confirm statistically what MATHTRAK users know (as demonstrated by their testimonials) - that introducing MATHTRAK to the mathematics classroom results in statistically significant improvement in test performance with an Effect Size of 0.88.
+An effect size of this magnitude means that when the students gained success with MATHTRAK on a regular basis, approximately 82% of these students scored above the assessment mean when they didn't use MATHTRAK regularly.
+This is equivalent to saying that 32% of the students who would have been below the course mean when using MATHTRAK irregularly, moved to scoring above that mean when using MATHTRAK regularly.
 Click here for an explanation of Effect Size. ]

 [Contact] MATHTRAK to find out how you can access this highly effective tool with proven impact.

 Effect Size and John HattieIn Visible Learning John Hattie suggests that an effect size of -0.10 -> 0.16 is what a student would learn if not in a classroom; an effect size of 0.16 -> 0.40 would be the effect of a normal classroom with an effect size of 0.40 being about the average effect we expect from a year's schooling.
 Therefore, he asserts, interventions of 0.40 and above are the ones that will truly improve student achievement.